 The PCM Board of Trustees oversee PCM are subject to state and non-profit financial audits and have to answer to the community.
-Since families choose to attend PCM, the school is directly accountable to parents and must ensure meeting parents’ standards and expectations.
+Since families choose to attend PCM, the school is directly accountable to parents and must ensure it is meeting parents’ standards and expectations.

 Who can attend charter schools?